MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Our API has these routes:

     GET /tiny-kittens-in-your-memory/:id   -> text/plain: filename
     GET /big-kittens-in-your-memory/:id    -> image/jpeg: [kitten jpg data]
-    GET /evil-kittens-sploding-your-memory/:id   -> locks 1 meg of memory for 1 seconds
+    GET /evil-kittens-in-your-memory/:id   -> lock 1 mb of memory for 1 sec
-    GET /evil-kittens-sploding-your-cpu/:id      -> 100% cpu for 1 seconds
+    GET /evil-kittens-in-your-cpu/:id      -> Calculate fib(30) badly
-    GET /evil-kittens-sploding-your-disk/:id     -> writes 1 meg to disk
+    GET /evil-kittens-in-your-disk/:id     -> writes 1 mb to disk
-    GET /evil-kittens-sploding-your-network/:id  -> text/plain: sends 512k of random data
+    GET /evil-kittens-in-your-network/:id  -> sends 512k of random data

-:id is any string, used to cycle through the images, and memory leak 1mb/id.
+:id is any string, used to cycle through the images.
+Each different :id leaks 1 mb of memory.

 Here's FIXME-github-link an Express 4.0 app implementing this API.
 This server is neither secure or performant.
 If you read the last few calls, you'll see it's small, cute, and shamelessly destructive.

 > READER BEWARE:  As cute as the pictures are, this server could be considered a denial-of-service attack, or wasteful use of resources by a hosting provider.
 ESPECIALLY a shared hosting provider like Heroku.
-It could cause others, and you, great suffering in downtime, account lock-outs, and/or legal aggression.  aka.
+Inappropriate use could cause others, and you, great suffering in downtime, account lock-outs, and/or legal aggression.  aka.
 Don't come cryin to me.

 ## Server hardware and configuration